gilesknap/mciwb/README.md

 # mciwb
 Minecraft Interactive world builder

-Additional functions for mcwb to allow world building using ipython and a minecraft client in tandem.
+Additional functions on top of the mcwb world builder library to allow interactive world building using ipython and a minecraft client in tandem.

 ## Intro
 The interaction is achieved by dropping command signs into the world.